 4. How to Plan for Building Infrastructure?

 Take the time to consider which natural disasters pose the biggest risk to your community.
-Consider flood zones when building new construction, and keep the materials you’re using in mind so that they can withstand any storm that Mother Nature might throw your way!
+Ensure you have a strong municipal public works strategy, consider flood zones when building new construction, and keep the materials you’re using in mind so that they can withstand any storm.

 Read on: